mendel5/thunderbird/README.md

 # thunderbird-how-to
-How to configure Mozilla Thunderbird
+How to configure Mozilla Thunderbird.

+Apply all these changes before setting up any email accounts.

 ## Open the config editor
 - English: `Edit` --> `Preferences` (not: `Account Settings`) --> `General` --> Scroll to bottom --> `Config Editor`